vmsmith/vmsmith.github.io/content/architecture/251212-system-architecture/index.md

 * Working Memory (transient cache, context windows, session summaries)
 * Knowledge Store (retrieval layer: embeddings, indexes, documents)

 These are conceptually separate even if implemented on shared infrastructure.

+Persistence provides durable internal state, including (but not limited to):
+* Databases
+* Memory stores
+* Logs
+* Files
+* Vector or semantic indexes

 Persistence is treated as the system of record and is fully controlled by Moneypenny.
 All access is mediated by Orchestration.